octobercms/docs/3.x/cms/components/global.md

 ---
-subtitle: Adds a global Tailor record to a page or layout.
+subtitle: Adds global configuration to the page.
 ---
 # Global